 Air Miles can also be redeemed for hotels.
 It’s not immediately clear to me which hotels are part of the redemption pool, but they mostly seem to be mid-range properties, and there aren’t many luxury hotels available.

 Note that by booking a hotel with Air Miles, you wouldn’t get any elite benefits or qualification towards elite status with your preferred hotel chain.
+The redemption value also decreases if you consider being able to save money booking directly with hotel such as using a best rate guarantee or using a corporate code.

 Finally, Air Miles offers car rental redemptions, which is a popular option since there aren’t many points programs that allow you to benefit from free car rentals, other than those of the car rental companies themselves.

-Moreover, while most credit cards’ auto rental insurance policies require you to charge the full cost of the rental for the insurance apply, the BMO Air Miles World Elite MasterCard only requires the full or partial cost to be charged to the card to receive insurance coverage, so you’d still be eligible for insurance when redeeming your Air Miles for a car rental and putting the excess taxes and fees on your BMO MasterCard.
+Moreover, while most credit cards’ auto rental insurance policies require you to charge the full cost of the rental for the insurance apply, the BMO Air Miles World Elite only requires the full or partial cost to be charged to the card to receive insurance coverage, so you’d still be eligible for insurance when redeeming your Air Miles for a car rental and putting the excess taxes and fees on your BMO MasterCard.

 Tricks of the Trade